stevejarvis/stevejarvis.github.io/_posts/2016-09-03-transparent-redirect-sdn.md

     sudo mn --test pingall --topo single,3

-This must be done as root (reminder: password is "network").
+This must be done as root.
 What this does is initializes a topology of 3 nodes connected to 1 switch and executes a "everybody ping everybody" test for connectivity.